Distracted Driving Accidents in Allentown

 If you were injured by a distracted driver, an experienced Allentown distracted driving lawyer can make the difference between a denied claim and full compensation.
 These cases are different from typical car accidents.
-Proving distraction often depends on precise digital evidence.
-Munley Law has the resources, technology, and expert network needed to uncover and preserve this evidence before it disappears.
+Proving distraction often depends on precise digital evidence. personal injury lawyer in Allentown has the resources, technology, and expert network needed to uncover and preserve this evidence before it disappears.

 At Munley Law, our Allentown car accident attorneys are nationally recognized for their exceptional results, extensive trial experience, and expertise in handling complex negligence cases involving distracted driving.
 With decades of success and millions recovered for injured Pennsylvanians, Munley Law knows how to hold distracted drivers accountable.

-If a driver’s decision to text, scroll, or look away caused your injuries in Allentown, our attorneys are ready to protect your rights and pursue the compensation you deserve.
+If a driver’s decision to text, scroll, or look away caused your injuries in Allentown or along Route 22, our attorneys are ready to protect your rights and pursue the compensation you deserve.
 We have the skills, experience, technical tools, and professional connections to dissect the circumstances and extract the proof necessary to win the case.
 Call today for a free consultation.
 You pay nothing until we win your case.

 According to the National Highway Traffic Safety Administration (NHTSA), in 2021, 8% of all fatal accidents in the U.S. were caused by distracted driving.
-In 2024, Pennsylvania saw 9,950 distracted driving accidents.
-This resulted in 49 deaths and over 6,000 injuries.
-In Lehigh and Northampton counties (including Allentown), there were just under 5,000 crashes in 2024, with approximately 8.5% attributed to distracted driving.
+From 2021 to 2024, Pennsylvania recorded 9,782 distracted driving offences.

 In today’s distracted driving cases, digital evidence must be preserved immediately because it can be lost or overwritten within hours following an accident.
 General car accident lawyers might ask for phone records weeks later, but we know that important evidence needs to be protected immediately.

-Cell phone records are the most convincing evidence in cases of distracted driving, but obtaining and interpreting this information requires specialized knowledge.
+Cell phone records are the most compelling evidence in distracted driving cases.
 Our lawyers work with telecommunications experts in Allentown to obtain complete call logs, text message timestamps, and data consumption records that show exactly when drivers used their phones.

 Event data recorders in modern cars record essential details on how people drive just before an accident.
 This technology can detect rapid steering changes, unusual braking patterns, or a lack of evasive action, all of which are typical of inattentive driving.
 When you add phone records, this data makes a strong case for negligence that insurance companies have a hard time arguing against.